-A relatively new neutering procedure for male dogs called "zeutering" is an alternative to the traditional surgical removal of the testicles.
+A relatively new male dog neutering procedure called "zeutering" is an alternative to the traditional surgical removal of the testicles.
 This page looks at the pros and cons of this procedure.

 Some dog parents are hesitant to have their dogs neutered, as they do not want to put their dogs under general anesthesia and the ordeal of surgery, both of which carry risks of complications.